mrmorphic/led-cylinder/README.md

 # About

-This is the code for a electronics project I built, an LED cylinder.
+This is the code for an electronics project I built, an LED cylinder.
 The hardware is basically a grid of 16x8 RGB LEDs arranged in vertical cylinder, with ping-pong balls over each LED.
 It has a nintendo nunchuck for input and a small LCD display for mode selection.
 The cylinder hardware and build can be found [on stuffwemade.net](http://stuffwemade.net/led-cylinder "LED cylinder build").